PickNikRobotics/beta_moveit_website/_posts/2019-06-12-solidworks-urdf-exporter.md

 title: Announcing SolidWorks to URDF Exporter 1.5
 media_type: image
 media_link: /assets/images/blog_posts/2019_06_12_solidworks.png
 description: It is my pleasure to announce that we’ve made a huge update to the SolidWorks URDF Exporter.
-A big thank you is due to Verb Surgical for inspiring and supporting the work and also to the team at PickNik Consulting.
+A big thank you is due to Verb Surgical for inspiring and supporting the work and also to the team at PickNik Robotics.
 categories:
 - MoveIt
 - ROS